Comuna Guide To: Havana, Cuba

 WHERE TO STAY: CASA PARTICULAR, CENTRO HABANA OR VEDADO

 Book your stay in a casa particular hosted by a local family (private homestay similar to a B&B) over staying in a state-owned hotel.
 By staying in a casa particular, you not only get a super authentic experience, but your tourism dollars will also remain in the local economy which in turn directly supports locals.
-We love the Centro and Vedado neighbourhoods because this is where the locals live.
-You will see very few tourists while walking around and have daily opportunities to engage with your neighbours on a more real level.
-You are more likely to be invited into someone's home for a coffee after a brief chat in the street than to be approached by hustlers looking to sell you something (which is a common occurance in the heavy tourist circuit of Old Havana).
+We love the Centro and Vedado neighbourhoods because you get much more of a local experience away from the tourist crowds.
+You’ll see and interact with more locals going about their day to day while walking around than tourists and have daily opportunities to engage with your neighbours on a more real level.
+You’re more likely to be invited into someone's home for a coffee after a brief chat in the street than to be approached by hustlers looking to sell you something (which is a common occurrence in the heavy tourist circuit of Old Havana).

 WHERE TO GO OUT & DANCE:

-1. Bar EFE is an amazing spot to experience Havana's growing underground urban music, contemporary jazz, hip-hop and electronic music scenes.
+1. Bar EFE is a great spot to experience Havana's growing underground urban music, contemporary jazz, hip-hop and electronic music scenes.

 2. Fabrica de Arte Cubano (FAC) for Cuba's leading cultural arts exhibits and performances in a beautifully designed converted factory.
 Here locals intermingle with foreigners in a really inventive and fun environment.